rupasatrasala/Assignment1/README.md

 Optional: Added slider to enter tip percentage
 Optional: Added an option to split the amount among multiple people and updated settings page to include default split number
 Optional: Updated settings page to show the history of calculation.
 The calculation is stored everytime the view disappears
-Optional: Remember the bill amount for a minute across app restarts
+Optional: Remember the bill amount for 5 minutes across app restarts
 Optional: Add local currency and local currency thousand separator

 Walkthrough of all user stories: